2023 Best Physical Sciences Schools in the Great Lakes Region

 On average, physical sciences graduates from Hope take out $25,990 in student loans while working on their degree.

-University of Wisconsin - Eau Claire ranked #9 on this year’s Best Physical Sciences Schools in the Great Lakes Region list.
-Located in the small city of Eau Claire, UW - Eau Claire is a public college with a fairly large student population.
+University of Wisconsin - Eau Claire landed the #9 spot in the 2023 rankings for the best physical sciences programs.
+Located in the small city of Eau Claire, UW - Eau Claire is a public school with a fairly large student population.

 The average amount in student loans that physical sciences majors at UW - Eau Claire take out is $21,375.

-University of Notre Dame ranked #10 on this year’s Best Physical Sciences Schools in the Great Lakes Region list.
-Located in the large suburb of Notre Dame, Notre Dame is a private not-for-profit college with a large student population.
+University of Notre Dame came in at #10 in this year’s edition of the Best Physical Sciences Schools in the Great Lakes Region ranking.
+Located in the large suburb of Notre Dame, Notre Dame is a private not-for-profit school with a fairly large student population.

 On average, physical sciences graduates from Notre Dame take out $19,500 in student loans while working on their degree.